fluid-project/infusion-docs/Invokers.md

 ###Standard invoker binding to a function using `funcName`, `func` ###

-An invoker can specified with either the funcName property to reference a free function by its global name (e.g. fluid.copy, console.log, etc.) or the func property to reference an existing function (perhaps another invoker) from elsewhere in the component tree.
+An invoker can specified with either the funcName property to reference a free function by its global name (e.g. `fluid.copy`, `console.log`, etc.) or the func property to reference an existing function (perhaps another invoker) from elsewhere in the component tree.

 <table>
     <thead>